Jeraych/TOP-Weather/README.md

 npm start
 ```

+- Edit files in `src/` and the browser will auto-refresh.

 4. Build production-ready files:

 ```bash
 npm run build
 ```

-- This generates a dist/ folder containing the bundled app ready for deployment.
+- This generates a `dist/` folder containing the bundled app ready for deployment.

 ---